 The impact of the Coronavirus pandemic on jobs in the game industry

 The articles/FAQs on this site were written before the Coronavirus pandemic changed the world.
 That does not mean the articles are wrong now.
-They should still be taken as originally intended, but as you read them, keep in mind that until the pandemic is over (hopefully in the year 2021), work in the game industry will mostly be conducted remotely and with social distancing.
+They should still be taken as originally intended, but as you read them, keep in mind that until the pandemic is over, work in the game industry will mostly be conducted remotely and with social distancing.
 And that fact changes some aspects of some of these articles/FAQs.

 Hiring in the pandemic